NerdySouth/rpi-A-rust/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>

+DEPRECATED!!!!
+NOX is no longer developing for the RPI Zero/A+ platform.
+This POC was fun, but ultimately not where i wanted to go with it.
+Check out the new Nox repo, where I am developing on a much newer platform, the RockPro64!

 Nox is a playground for OS concepts and design in Rust.
 Initially, we are starting with the Rpi Zero/A+ platform which is a 32bit armv6 platform.
 The idea is to build a fast, safe OS for doing cool things on a pi.
 A lot of the initial features will likely come from the work done by Dawson Engler for CS140E at Stanford.
 I took this class as an undergrad, and want to expand on what we worked on there and push it further with Rust.